 How to use our template

-Any words included in brackets are placeholder text – replace them with whatever makes most sense for your business.
+Any words included in brackets are placeholder text – replace them with whatever makes the most sense for your business.
 In some cases, sentences inside brackets could be removed altogether depending on the type of knowledge base article you’re writing.

 Feel free to modify this knowledge base article template and insert a touch of personality consistent with your brand’s voice.